bekk/bekk-christmas/post/talks/the-biological-history-of-stage-freight.md

 ### Stage fright

 Other people’s opinion of us affect who we can form an alliance with, who will protect you, who will go against us, who you can attract as a partner, which opportunities you get and much more.
 This is far from trivial.
-These are central evolutionary problems (https://ux.christmas/2019/4) for a social species such as ours.
+These are central evolutionary problems (see our blog post [ux.christmas/2019/4](https://ux.christmas/2019/4)) for a social species such as ours.
 And that is why your brain and emotional systems get so fired up before talking to a crowd.

 ### The hack(s)